 Parties to the United Nations Convention on Biological Diversity (CBD) and the Nagoya Protocol on Access to Genetic Resources and the Fair and Equitable Sharing of Benefits Arising from their Utilization (“the Nagoya Protocol”) will consider whether the access and benefit sharing (ABS) framework should be expanded to regulate Digital Sequence Information (DSI), in addition to the physical biological resources they were set up to address, at the next CBD Conference of the Parties to be held in 2022.
 Although the definition and scope of the term “DSI’’ are still not agreed upon by the parties, the most common understanding of DSI encompasses the sequences found in DNA, RNA, and peptides, including those found in open databases (e.g., GenBank).
 As proposed, the expansion of ABS under the Nagoya Protocol to include DSI could dramatically impact scientific research by placing limitations on scientists’ abilities to share, publish, and freely use genetic sequence data derived from genetic resources with origins outside of their home country.

-The virtual workshop series will focus on six separate themes, each featuring a team of transboundary, international scientists who have engaged in international research collaborations:
+The virtual workshop series focused on six separate themes, each featuring a team of transboundary, international scientists who have engaged in international research collaborations.
+Learn more and access the recordings by clicking on each topic:

-The details are still a work in progress.
-Please sign up to receive the latest information and updates about these events at io.aibs.org/nagoya.
+Please sign up to receive the latest information and updates about these issues.